willdurand/ArvernOS/README.md

 ##### Logging

-In DEBUG mode, logging very likely uses the serial port `COM1` to write various debugging information. `qemu` is configured to write the output of this serial port to a logfile in `./log/`. `DEBUG` level logs are not necessarily written by default, though, and it is possible to enable `DEBUG` logs for specific modules like this:
+In debug mode, logging very likely uses the serial port `COM1` to write various debugging information.
+QEMU is configured to write the output of this serial port to a logfile in `./log/`. `DEBUG` level logs are not necessarily written by default, though, and it is possible to enable `DEBUG` logs for specific modules like this: